keijiro/Rcam/README.md

 carried by the operator.
 Rendered frames are send to a projector via ethernet using NDI video transfer protocol.

-This system was used at live performance with [umio] in [Channel 20].
+This system was used in a live performance with [umio] at [Channel 20].
 Here is a video compilation of social media posts.

 [Channel 20]: https://channel20.peatix.com/
 [umio]: https://soundcloud.com/umi-o